Nick Venetucci: Death and legacy

 Nick Venetucci died of a stroke on September 7, 2004.
 He was 93 years old at the time of his death.

 Venetucci is memorialized with a statue in Colorado Springs on the site of the local Pioneer Museum.
 The work is installed in a large flower bed in which pumpkin plants are grown each year.
 The $100,000 statue was funded by millions of pennies collected for the project by area schoolchildren.

 Venetucci is also the namesake of one of the Colorado Springs' elementary schools and is honored by the Bristol Brewing Company with its "Venetucci Pumpkin Ale."

 There is a Venetucci Boulevard located on the south side of Colorado Springs by the World Arena.

 In 2006, the Pikes Peak Community Foundation began hosting the annual "Great Venetucci Pumpkin Festival and 5K Run" on the site of the 200 acre Venetucci farm.
 In 2018 the Pikes Peak Community foundation partnered with Pikes Peak region environmental education provider Catamount Institute to continue Nick's legacy.
 The Catamount Institute provided hands on outdoor education as part of the school children's visit to the farm.

-Since 2021, Gather Mountain Blooms took over the lease of the historic property and re-opened it as a community-centric flower farm in addition to reviving the beloved Venetucci Pumpkin Patch tradition every October.
-Additionally, Dream Catcher Weddings has partnered with them to renovate and revive the property into a beautiful, rustic wedding and events venue.